MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 Since the top-level source `details` will no longer contain the `tables` field, the output index will be determined by the ordering of the `IngestionDescription::source_exports` `BTreeMap`.
 Each `SourceExport` will output its own stream from the ingestion using the `details` it contains.
-It will be up to each source implementation to map the relevant upstream table to the correct `SourceExport`s using their `external_reference`.
+It will be up to each source implementation to map the relevant upstream table to the correct `SourceExport`s using the `ExportDetails`.

 The `build_ingestion_dataflow` method then demuxes the output collection of each source by each `output_index` and pushes each data stream to the appropriate